flexycode/Blockchain-mrm-dsb/README.md

 All transactions are secured by an encryption and stored as blocks to authenticate within a network of computers rather than a centralized server.
 Moreover we use hyperledger concept to associate and store all the associated medical documents associated with each transaction with datestamp.

 This allows to verify the authenticity of each report which will be detected if modified by any individual.
-Thus we bring forward a secure, safe, efficient and authentic medical report management system using blockchain technology..
+Thus we bring forward a secure, safe, efficient and authentic medical report management system using blockchain technology.